 “Dude,” one man told us. “be ready.
 You are going to hear some stuff.
 Discharge, heavy flow, boobs always sore, soaking through her pajamas with night sweats.
 For us guys, it can be hard to hear.
 But you gotta listen.
 As hard as it is for us to hear it, she’s actually living it, and that’s a whole lot harder.”

 Listening when she needs to complain or just be frank about what’s happening is often the very best thing you can do.
 As someone who watches hospital shows with one hand over her face, I understand squeamish, but reacting negatively to her horrible menopause stories of heavy flow only embarrasses her and continues the stigma around women’s bodies and their natural functions.

 “It’s not a disease – it’s biology,” one wise man said.
 “You’re not going to catch menopause like the flu.
 The more you listen, the more she’ll tell, and the more you’ll understand.
 And that makes it easier on both of you.”

 The stereotype is for men to just keep their heads down and wait for the storm to blow over.
 But the hormone fluctuations of perimenopause and menopause can last for years.
 “Know yourself and play to your strengths,” one man suggested.
 “If you’re an open-and-empathetic guy, then really listen.
 If you’re more of a fix-it guy like me, ask her for actual things you can do to help, then do those.
 Research hormone therapy, put ceiling fans in every room of the house, be ready to leave the party early if she sweats through her clothes (maybe it's time to buy somemenopause clothes).
 Just don’t give advice, and don’t ignore the problem and hope it goes away.”

 All our guys agreed on one thing: learn stuff.
 (You’re off to an excellent start right here at Gennev.)
-Check out the Menopause Goddess site and do some reading.
+Check out the Menopause Goddess blog and do some reading.
 Good information is out there, but you may have to do a little digging.
 There are even men's menopause support groups in many cities, which can be a serious resource.